 Since the First Sino-Japanese War in 1894-1895, Japan had been on the course of seeking the regional dominance of the East Asia.
 Because of this circumstance, Qingdao Magnetic Observatory in China was consigned to Central Meteorological Observatory in 1922.
-KMO have helped in might help its operation, however details are unknown.
+KMO might help its operation, however details are unknown.